 A good read

 Berlin has lots of great bookshops especially for children.
 One of them is the Krumulus bookshop, which offers a varied programme for children as well as its own printing workshop for creative play.
 What’s also great for kids is that if you stay in Berlin with your children in one of visitBerlin’s family-friendly hotels, a book awaits you as a welcome gift.
+Here is a selection of top bookshops in Berlin.

 Natural History Museum